PeterZhang888/Case-Study-in-HPC-1/CaseStudy Case3/README.md

 The submission is organised as follows:

 - `main.m`
-  Main MATLAB script containing the overall demonstrations and solutions for Questions 2, 3, and 4.
+  Main MATLAB script containing all demonstrations and solutions for Questions 2, 3, and 4.
-  This is the main file that should be run first.
+  This is the primary file to run.

 - `Q1CG.m`
   MATLAB function implementing the Conjugate Gradient method.

 - `get_covariance_matrix.m`
   MATLAB function for generating the symmetric positive definite Matérn covariance matrix and right-hand side vector.

-- `Q2.m`
-  Script for Question 2.

-- `Q3.m`
-  Script for Question 3.

-- `Q4.m`
-  Script for Question 4.

 - `Q2_results.mat`
   Saved numerical results for Question 2.